dovker/Rosewood/README.md

 # Rosewood
 Rosewood Game Engine

-**Rosewood Engine** is a game engine created for learning purposes.
-The core and ECS of the engine are based of [The Cherno's Game Engine series](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) although is highly customized to my own interests, needs.
+**Rosewood Engine** is a game engine created for learning purposes and GameJam games.
+The base I had no idea how it worked was based on [The Cherno's Game Engine series](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) although at this stage the engine is very different.

 # Plan
 My plan for this engine is to develop it to a point I can make an advanced 2D game and a simple 3D game with it, whilst learning Game Engine development, Design patterns, graphics programming, Advanced c++, problem solving.